rushwije/rushaniwijesuriya.com/content/authors/admin/_index.md

 - Visitors
 ---

-I am a final year Biostatistics PhD student at the University of Melbourne.
-Having completed a BSc. specializing in Statistics with Honours from the University of Colombo in 2017, I  temporarily served as an assistant lecturer at the University of Colombo, Department of Statistics before moving to Melbourne for my doctoral work.
-My PhD research is focused on evaluating and developing multiple imputation methods for complex three-level data structures.
+I recently completed a Biostatistics PhD (currently under examination) at the University of Melbourne, focusing on developing and evaluating statistical methods for handling missing data in complex epidemiological studies with multiple levels of clustering.
+I am currently working across the University of Melbourne, providing statistical support to a range of projects related to improving young people’s health outcomes at the Department of General Practice and the Murdoch Children’s Research Institute conducting methodological research.